-This is a very nasty type of hair loss – severe, rapid, localized hair loss that can develop into bald spots or patches within days.
+This is a very nasty type of hair loss.
+Severe, rapid, localized hair loss that can develop into bald spots or patches within days.
 So if you’ve got alopecia areata, you would definitely know about it!

 There’s no cure for alopecia areata.
-But, obviously reducing your stress levels, and then keeping them low, can only help (although, when you’ve just had a baby, that’s probably a lot easier said than done!)
+But obviously reducing your stress levels, and keeping them low, can only help.
+Although, when you’ve just had a baby, that’s probably a lot easier said than done!

-The techniques which restored hair regrowth for me and so help overcome the hair loss I suffered (androgenetic alopecia) should help women with postpartum hair loss too.
+I believe the techniques which restored hair regrowth for me (due to hair loss from androgenetic alopecia) should help women with postpartum hair loss too.

-That’s because these techniques can stimulate the scalp follicles and so, should be able to get your hair growing normally again sooner than if you have no treatment at all.
+That’s because these techniques can stimulate the scalp follicles.
+So they should be able to get your hair growing normally again sooner than if you have no treatment at all.